Victory: Religion

 Buddha emphasized the immortality that exists within ourself, to act to conquer ourself is his victory and ours; "It is better to conquer yourself than to win a thousand battles.
 Then the victory is yours.
 It cannot be taken from you, not by angels or by demons, heaven or hell."
 Buddha's victory is ours, it rests forever in the seat of the mind, unfolding in numerous lives.

 In Ch.2 Verse 38 of the Bhagavad Gita equanimity is ordained by Krishna, speaking to Arjuna; "Know That, by which all this (universe) is pervaded, to be indestructible.
 No one can destroy the indestructible (Atma)." and later Krishna states after instructing Arjuna to act with newly found clarity "Treating alike victory and defeat, gain and loss, pleasure and pain, Get ready for the battle.
 Fighting thus you will not incur sin."
 Sin-virtue are matters of the mind, and aren't of the body.

 In the New Testament, the victory of Jesus Christ over death and the sharing of that victory with the Christian believer are referred to in the writings of Saint Paul and Saint John (e.g. 1 Corinthians 15:57, 1 John 5:4).

+Philosophy

+The scholarly figure of Plato and his specific commentary about life's glories that "The first and best victory is to conquer self.
+To be conquered by self is, of all things, the most shameful and vile." has been later referenced by magazines and newspapers such as the American news publication Forbes (in June 1928).